 The cold weather and snow can return as early as October.

-The cable cars close at the end of the ski season and while some of the larger ones reopen in late May, many others don’t return to service until mid-June.
+The cable cars close at the end of the ski season, and while some of the larger ones reopen in late May, many others don’t return to service until mid-June.
 Most rifugios also shut after winter, with some not reopening until mid to late June.
+We cover the cable car opening times in our general Dolomites guide.

 If possible, try to avoid August when the school holidays bring large crowds.